 2. Built-in time clocks: Homebase turns (almost) any device into a time clock to track hours, breaks, and overtime — keeping your business in compliance with local and federal labor laws in the process.

 3. Painless payroll: Turn your timesheets into hours and wages in payroll with just one click.
 Homebase automatically calculates paychecks, sends direct deposits to employees and files your payroll taxes for you.

 4. Messaging: Stay in sync and connect with your whole team — even when you aren’t there in person.

 5. Cash Out and other perks: Homebase gives small business employees early access to wages with zero interest or fees, at no extra cost to business owners.
-Plus, the Homebase app comes with built-in feedback surveys, team recognition, and other tools that help keep teams happy and successful.
+Plus, the Homebase app comes with built-in team surveys, team recognition, and other tools that help keep teams happy and successful.

 Hear more straight from small businesses.
 Check out the new video series from Homebase — Grit & Greenlights: Small Business Stories with Matthew McConaughey.